 There are lots of PR agencies that work with tech companies.
-So how do you know if the one you’re considering working with is right for your brand?
+So how do you know if the PR firm you’re considering working with is right for your brand?

-In this post, we’re going to outline some criteria to help you determine whether the PR company you’re vetting, or already working with, is right for you and your goals.
+In this post, we’re going to outline some criteria to help you determine whether the PR agency you’re vetting or already working with, is right for you and your goals.

 Let’s dive in!

 Why choose a “tech PR” company, in the first place?

 Public relations companies don’t always specialize in a specific industry—in fact, it’s safe to say that most don’t.

 Part of that is because most PR pros are highly skilled at learning about each company they work with and using that knowledge to craft compelling angles (and if they need more, they know how to ask their clients the right questions).

 So choosing a PR firm that specializes in your industry isn’t absolutely necessary.

 However, does it help to have people working with you who are deeply familiar with industry trends, publications, and reporters who cover that particular beat?

 This is why many of the most forward-thinking tech brands are partnering with tech PR companies.